-Note: The English Department is currently only accepting applications for the self-funded MA.
+Note: The English Department is currently only accepting applications for the self-funded, on-campus MA.

 On Campus MA